quicwg/base-drafts/draft-ietf-quic-transport.md

 If the connection has been successfully established, endpoints MUST send any closing frames in a 1-RTT packet.
 Prior to connection establishment a peer might not have 1-RTT keys, so endpoints SHOULD send closing frames in a Handshake packet.
-If they are not certain that the peer has Handshake keys, an endpoint MAY send closing frames in an Initial packet.
-If multiple packets are sent, they can be coalesced (see {{packet-coalesce}}) to facilitate retransmission.
+If the endpoint does not have Handshake keys, or it is not certain that the peer has Handshake keys, it MAY send closing frames in an Initial packet.
+If multiple packets are sent, they can be coalesced (see
+{{packet-coalesce}}) to facilitate retransmission.

 ## Stateless Reset {#stateless-reset}